Skookum-Nightshift/react-front-end-node-data-display/README.md

 ## Components

 Components are the building blocks of your application.
 Think of them like Web Component, but better.
-They have clear compositional boundaries, care their CSS and behavior with them, and your application understands these dependencies so bundling for production is trivial.
+They have clear compositional boundaries, carry their CSS and behavior with them, and your application understands these dependencies so bundling for production is trivial.